RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/Closeloop&PID.md

 | Unit Parabolic $t^2/2$   | $1/s^3$                    | A signal that increases quadratically with time, used for testing tracking capabilities under accelerating inputs. |
 -->

-# Chapter 2: Proportional, Integral and Derivative actions
+### 1.4.3.2: Proportional, Integral and Derivative actions

 But what exactly lies inside the **controller**, the *black box* of a feedback system?